-My favorite hike is the Valley Trail, which winds along Rock Creek from near the National Zoo to Maryland (see the map here).
+My favorite hike is the Valley Trail, which winds along Rock Creek from near the National Zoo to Maryland.
 That’s a long way, however, so I usually turn around at Military Road or head west to Fort DeRussy, part of the Civil War defenses of Washington, then back towards downtown.
 The fort’s earth parapets are still there, and historical markers describe how the fort was used to repel the Rebels when they raided the city.
 I sure wouldn’t want to attack or be based there.

 On the west side of the creek is the Western Ridge Trail, which is hillier and more strenuous.
 It passes the Nature Center museum with some displays about local wildlife, Peirce Mill, one of the oldest buildings in the city, some funky, stone-crusted bridges, plus a lot of picnic areas.

 The park’s part of the city’s popular imagination (just listen to the funk song about it,) but once you’re in it, you feel like you’re in the wild.
 That also means you had better bring snacks and water with you, as there aren’t shops.
-It’s a bit cooler than the rest of the city, good for DC’s hot days.
+Bring a jacket, though!